 Be Careful in Preparing your Food

 Always be careful in preparing your food.
 Avoid consuming raw milk, unpasteurized juices, or unpasteurized dairy products.
 Make sure that you wash raw produce like fruits and vegetables thoroughly.
 This is true for green and leafy vegetables since they can provide crevices for the bacteria to adhere to.
-See to it that you rinse carefully the food that you prepare to remove the dirt and bacteria.
-Finally, store meat and non-meat products separately and use separate chopping boards as much as possible.
+See to it that you carefully rinse the food you prepare to remove dirt and bacteria.
+Finally, meat and non-meat products should be stored separately, and chopping boards should be used as much as possible.

 If you are visiting a foreign country, do not drink the water unless you are sure it is clean.
-Since leptospirosis can enter the body through different openings, it is also best to avoid sailing, waterskiing, swimming, or fishing in freshwater areas.
+Since leptospirosis can enter the body through different openings, avoiding sailing, waterskiing, swimming, or fishing in freshwater areas is also best.
 It is safer to fish in saltwater areas.

 Disinfecting the Drinking Water

-It is not hard to disinfect your drinking water even if you are outdoors or in a foreign country.
+It is not hard to disinfect your drinking water, even outdoors or in a foreign country.
 But this depends on how much water you need or how permanent the water problem is in your area.
-Disinfecting one bottle of water during your camping is not the same as processing the water spring that will flow to your entire house.
+Disinfecting one bottle of water during your camping trip is not the same as processing the water spring that will flow into your entire house.
 Thus, here are some techniques that you can try to disinfect your water and prevent leptospirosis:

 Boiling Water

-With boiling, the food cooked at or above the boiling point like meat is safe to consume.
-Boiling needs a power source, but it doesn’t require the use of chemicals.
-Thus, it is an acceptable option to try to use a method with less impact on their diet.
+With boiling, the food cooked at or above the boiling point, like meat, is safe to consume.
+Boiling needs a power source, but it doesn’t require chemicals.
+Thus, it is acceptable to try to use a method that has less impact on their diet.

-Meanwhile, boiling is not a recommended option to try in the general household water supply.
+Meanwhile, boiling is not recommended for the general household water supply.
 But you can try it to make your drinking water safe.

 Iodine Tablets